smahendra/Backbonejs/README.md

 	pairs(): Get list of attributes as [key, value] pairs invert(): Create object in which the values are keys and the attributes are values

+37. Underscore's chain method - .chain()
+38. Chaining is a sequence of methods calls on the same object in a single statement.
+Array manipulation methods of underscore can be applied on Collections objects, but they return arrays, so chaining is not possible.
+With the inculsion of .chain() you can apply methods that return objects.
+39. The chain ends with a call to the .value() method, which simply returns the resulting array value.
+40. When you apply an .chain() method you get back an array that you work with.
+41. RESTFUL synchronization with a server through the simple API.
+42. Collections.fetch() - Retrieves a set of models from the server in the form of a JSON array by sending an HTTP GET request to the URL specified in the collections url property.
+43. Backbone can retrieve an entire collection with an HTTP GET request -.fetch() you can update only a single model using .save() method.
+44. Save() can be used to the send the data to the server in case when the data was fetched from the server.
+The 'id' of the model is appended to the collections URL's and sent to the server by using HTTP PUT request.
+	If the model is a newly created instance of the date then a HTTP POST is invoked to save the data on the server.
+45. Collections.create() - this is used to create a new model, add it to the collection and send it to the server in a single method call.
+46. Unlike Collection.remove(), which only removes a model from a collection, Model.destroy() will also send an HTTP DELETE to the collection’s URL.
+47. Enabling {patch:true} with .save() on a Model will only update the new attributes/parital updates to the server instead of the entire Model contents.
+48. {reset:true} option on the Collection.fetch() will update the Collection using reset() rathen than set().
+49. Events are basic inversion of control.
+Function can call another function by name, the second function is registered as an handler that is called when an event has occured.
+50. User interface does not need to know about Business logic works.
+51. Backbone.Events give any object the ability to bind and trigger custom events.
+52. There is no need for the events to be declared before being bound to a callback handler.
+53. publish/subscribe - in this case 'on' is the subscribe and 'trigger' is publish.
+54. on/off/trigger - trigger specified event or multiple list of events. ourObject.trigger("dance jump skip", 'very tired from so much action.');
+	multiple arguments to the event.
+	ourObject.trigger("dance jump skip", 'on fire', "15 minutes");
+55. on,off events directly bind to the observed objects.
+56. listenTo() - Lets an object to listen to events on another object.
+56. stopListening() - Lets to stop listening to events.
+57. Ghost View: A View is removed but the corresponding Model is not removed.
+Views are notified of changes in the Model.
+So, when a View is removed it has reference to Models which causes memory leak issues.
+58. 'on' called on every object needs a corresponding 'off' call, wheras an stopListening() call would be sufficient for all listenTo() event.
+59. View.remove() method calls .stopListening() event to make sure all the events are unbound before destroying the view.
+This helps with unregistering all the events.
+60. View have two different type of events: DOM events, and event triggered using the API.
+61. Can bind DOM events using jQuery's '.on' event or view's events property. jQuery- refers the DOM element, whereas the view's event refers to the view object.
+62. Routers help you connect URL's to parts in your application.
+63. Maps to a router to a function that decides what to do with it.
+64. Function maps
+	'route': 'mappedFunction'
+65. HTML5 Push State: window.history.pushState
+66. It is also possible for router.navigate() to navigate to the URL but trigger the function.
+This could be implemented by setting
+67. Backbone.history.start() - let's Backbone know to monitor haschange' events.
+68. Backbone.sync - This is an integral part of Backbone.js.
+It is similar to jQuery's .ajax() method.
+69. Can override Backbone.sync globally or at the Collection or Model level.
+70. Backbone.sync= function( method, model, options){ }
+	options - success or error methods.
+71. DOM manipulation: jQuery or Zepto.
+Underscore.js OR Lo-Dash; json2.js - for legacy browser support for JSON.
+72.